Homeless help from the council: private tenants facing eviction

 What is your location?

-Keep trying if you don't get through first time.
+Keep trying if you do not get through first time.

 Chase up if you're close to the end date on your notice and you've not heard back.